shahanneda/NCraft/README.md

 * Texture Atlas

 ---
-No extra libraies or tools were used other that OpenGl, GLM(for math), GLFW(windows), and FastNoise. **Everything** else was written by Shahan Neda.
+No extra libraries or tools were used other that OpenGl, GLM(for math), GLFW(windows), and FastNoise. **Everything** else was written by Shahan Neda.

 ## Images